 See Illinois (unpublished)

-Between 1890 and 1903, when flying in heavier-than-air machines was just getting off the ground, French-born civil engineer Octave Chanute spent his mature life in Chicago.
-Among his workaday achievements was the design and supervision of the building of the Chicago Union Stock Yards in 1865, and bridges for such Midwest railroads as the Illinois Central and the Chicago & Alton.
+Between 1890 and 1903, when flying in heavier-than-air machines was just getting off the ground, French-born civil engineer Octave Chanute lived in Chicago.
+Among his workaday achievements was the design and supervision of the building of the Chicago Union Stock Yards. in 1865, and bridges for such Midwest railroads as the Illinois Central and the Chicago & Alton.

-In his financially comfortable retirement, Chanute indulged his long interest in manned flight—the engineering of a bridge and a wing being not dissimilar.
-Beginning in 1895, Chanute built and flew gliders along Huron Street Beach in Chicago and on the sand dunes of Indiana; by some reckoning, his biplane glider achieved if not the first at least the then-most successful early manned flight, in 1896, and thus signaled the dawn of aviation.
+The engineering of a bridge and a wing are not dissimilar, and in his financially comfortable retirement Chanute indulged his long interest in manned flight.
+Beginning in 1895, Chanute built and flew gliders on the beach off Huron Street in Chicago and on the sand dunes of Indiana; by some reckoning, his biplane glider achieved, if not the first, at least the then-most successful early manned flight in 1896 and thus signaled the dawn of aviation.

 Chanute was a mentor rather than a daredevil or tinkerer, which types accounted for most of the early aviation pioneers, and he drew the world’s best aviation inventors to Chicago to learn from him.
-When the World's Colombian Exposition in Chicago decided to stage an International Aeronautics Congress, they asked Chanute to organize it; his 1894 text on flying machines was a technical road map for the Wright Brothers.
-When Chanute died in 1910, Wilbur Wright delivered the eulogy.
+When the World's Colombian Exposition in Chicago decided to stage an International Aeronautics Congress, they asked Chanute to organize it.
+Chanutes's 1894 text on flying machines was a technical road map for the Wright brothers, for which they were grateful; when Chanute died in 1910, Wilbur Wright delivered the eulogy.

 As happened with cycling and the automobile, flying, which at first was a passion of the inventor, became a recreation available to the well-to-do.
-From 1910 until the U.S. entered the war in Europe in 1917, the wealthy flying enthusiasts who gathered as the Aero Club of Illinois staged giant air shows that, like the Times-Herald’s motor car race in 1895, helped focus world attention on aviation's emerging technologies.
+From 1910 until the U.S. entered the war in Europe in 1917, the wealthy flying enthusiasts who gathered as the Aero Club of Illinois staged giant air shows that helped focus world attention on aviation's emerging technologies.
 Nor was it only airplanes that were seen above Chicago.
 In 1919 the Goodyear Tire and Rubber Company was operating its own version of the commercial airliner in the form of hydrogen-filled passenger blimps.
-On July 21, the Wingfoot Air Express was carrying passengers over the Loop from Grant Park to the White City Amusement Park when it caught fire.
+On July 21, one such machine operating as the Wingfoot Air Express was carrying passengers over the Loop from Grant Park to the White City Amusement Park when it caught fire.
 The subsequent explosion sent the machine tumbling through the skylight and into the main banking room of the Illinois Trust & Savings Bank at LaSalle and Jackson.
-The craft’s pilot and the chief mechanic parachuted to safety, but three people aboard the blimp and ten bank employees died, and another 27 banks employees were hurt.
+The craft’s pilot and the chief mechanic parachuted to safety but three people aboard the blimp and ten bank employees died and another 27 banks employees were hurt.
 The Chicago City Council belatedly banned hydrogen-filled dirigibles from flying over populated parts of the city.

 The daring of Chicago’s pilots was of a different kind from that of its engineers, but they bowed to no one when it came to derring-do.
 Jack Vilas, who made the first flight across Lake Michigan (from St. Joseph, Michigan to Chicago) in 1913, is only one of many Chicagoland citizens who took to the air.
 Charles Lindbergh knew the area well, as he flew the regular air mail route between St. Louis and Chicago in the 1926.